Kapil2110/weatherApp/README.md

+#Project Description:

+In this Project we have created a Weather App using OpenWeather API and react-Icons for icons

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.